Editor’s Note: This article originally published in March 2021 and was updated in May 2022 to reflect the latest.

 “The [World Economic] Forum has a long tradition of seeking insights and world-renowned innovations from across the globe,” Dutton later said.
 “With UpLink, we’re looking to continue along this trajectory and go beyond the traditional ecosystems of leaders by democratizing the search for innovative solutions.”

 With UpLink, we’re looking to continue along this trajectory and go beyond the traditional ecosystems of leaders by democratizing the search for innovative solutions.John Dutton, Head of UpLink, World Economic Forum

 UpLink, in this sense, is a free platform and community where people from all backgrounds can engage the leaders and entrepreneurs who are identifying and solving problems locally, everywhere from Anchorage to Zimbabwe.
-Mulcahy acknowledges the platform’s potential with a similar sense of excitement.
+DiBianca acknowledges the platform’s potential with a similar sense of excitement.

-“We want to enable, inspire, and empower younger generations and a much wider audience that feels a whole level of ownership over the problem, and equip people with the tools to solve those problems — that’s powerful,” Mulcahy added.
+“We want to enable, inspire, and empower younger generations and a much wider audience that feels a whole level of ownership over the problem, and equip people with the tools to solve those problems — that’s powerful,” DiBianca added.

 UpLink in action

 Diego Saez-Gil, faced similar challenges to Levene with his project.
 Saez-Gil’s Pachama leverages data, artificial intelligence, and automation to protect ecosystems, restore forests, and improve carbon markets.